Scholar's mate: History

-Avoiding the scholar's mate
+According to an article published in the July 1879 issue of the Belgravia, the "mechanical chess-player" Mephisto mated an opponent after six or seven moves:

+During the eighth round of the World Rapid Chess Championship 2023, Surya Shekhar Ganguly as White was checkmated in 8 moves by Mukhiddin Madaminov in a Scotch Game that ended in a scholar's mate pattern.

+Prevention

-Unlike the fool's mate, which rarely occurs at any level, games ending in the scholar's mate are quite common among beginners.
+Unlike fool's mate, which rarely occurs at any level, games ending in scholar's mate are quite common among beginners.
 It is not difficult to parry, however.